ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 ## [From _The Placer herald._](https://chroniclingamerica.loc.gov/lccn/sn82014998/1873-04-26/ed-1/seq-4)

 #### 1873-04-26 &middot; Auburn, Placer County, Calif.

 <table style="width: 100%;"><tr><td style="width: 50%">

+oom in tin
+bouse), w suing the tick, stirring up the
+feathers thorouglv, returning to the ties, and
+laying in the sun for lever il days, turning
+nod boating up often.—51.
+11. K. in West­
+ern It aval *
 What to Do in Case of Accident.—Prof.
 W ildor, ot Cornell L’niveriity, says Minin&#x27; s
 Rural Nnr- Yorlcrr,gives the following short